Being Excluded From the Medicare Program and Placed on LEIE Carry Many, Many Adverse Consequences for Future Employment

 By George F. Indest III, J.D., M.P.A., LL.M., Board Certified by The Florida Bar in Health Law

-Many health professionals decide when faced with a complaint or an investigation, with little research or forethought, to give up a license to practice in a state.
-Most often this is because they have another one in a different state.
-Unfortunately, relinquishing or resigning a license in the face of a complaint or an investigation is treated the same as a revocation of that license and carries very serious consequences.
-This usually includes being terminated from Medicare and other federal healthcare programs, which also has many severe repercussions.
+Many health professionals decide, with little research or forethought, to give up a license to practice when faced with a complaint or an investigation.
+Most often, this is because they have another one in a different state.
+Unfortunately, relinquishing or resigning a license during a complaint or investigation is treated like a revocation and has serious consequences.
+This usually terminates your participation in Medicare and other federal healthcare programs, leading to severe repercussions.

 Consequences of a Relinquishment or Revocation of a State License.

-If you surrender your state license, or even your privilege to practice in a state, to evade an investigation or complaint, the state licensing authority is obligated to report this to the National Practitioner Data Bank (NPDB).
+If you give up your state license or right to practice in a state to avoid an investigation or complaint, the state licensing authority must report this to the National Practitioner Data Bank (NPDB).
 This is the same for Veterans Administration (VA) physicians and employees, as well as for military physicians and employees.

-When the report is received by the NPDB, the Office of the Inspector General (OIG) of the U.S. Department of Health and Human Services (DHHS) receives a copy of it.
-The OIG will then send you a letter to your last known address of record advising you that it intends to exclude you from Medicare and other federal healthcare programs.
-These “other” federal health care programs include Medicaid, Tricare, VA, and many other programs that are funded in any part with federal tax dollars.
+Upon receipt of the report by the NPDB, a copy is also sent to the Office of the Inspector General (OIG) of the U.S. Department of Health and Human Services (DHHS).
+The OIG will then send a letter to your last known address, informing you of its intention to exclude you from Medicare and other federal healthcare programs.
+These programs include Medicaid, Tricare, Veterans Affairs (VA), and many others that receive federal funding in any capacity.

-If you receive such a letter, you need to hire an experienced attorney and challenge it.
-You only have a very short deadline in which to do this, often 30 days or less.
+If you receive such a letter, you must hire an experienced attorney and challenge it.
+You only have a very short deadline to do this, often 30 days or less.

 The List of Excluded Individuals and Entities (LEIE).

-Additionally, you are also excluded from working for any other business or healthcare professional, or entity that accepts federal healthcare funds, whether as an employee, an independent contractor, a consultant, or an adviser.
-Some states even prohibit the issuance or renewal of a license if you are on the LEIE.
+Additionally, you cannot work for any other business, healthcare professional, or entity that accepts federal healthcare funds, whether as an employee, an independent contractor, a consultant, or an adviser.
+Some states even prohibit issuing or renewing a license if you are on the LEIE.

-Unfortunately, if you are placed on the OIG’s LEIE, you will also be placed on other government lists of individuals who are barred from participating in any way with any government contracts that are awarded to anyone.
-This includes the “Debarred List” or Contractor Exclusions (or “SAM”) List maintained by the General Services Administration (GSA).
-The VA checks this and has input to this list as well.
+Unfortunately, if you are placed on the OIG’s LEIE, you will also be included on other government lists that bar individuals from participating in government contracts.
+This includes the “Debarred List” or Contractor Exclusions (commonly known as the “SAM” List) maintained by the General Services Administration (GSA).
+The VA also checks this list and contributes to its updates.

 Implications are Severe.